MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2016/add-or-remove-language-packs-after-deployment-of-office-2016.md

     Because setup also recognizes language packs as separate products, make sure that you specify the Config.xml file for the Office product that you are updating, and not the language pack.

 To deploy these languages for new Office 2016 installations, see [Specify which languages to install](customize-language-setup-and-settings-for-office-2016.md#BKMK_SpecifyLanguagesToInstall) and import existing customization .msp files into a new customization .msp file.
 A static list of the products contained in the installation source is built only during the initial creation of a customization file.
 If you later add more languages to the installation source, the existing customization file is not updated to reflect this change.
-For more information, see [To import a customization .msp file to add languages to an existing installation](http://technet.microsoft.com/library/6bd88342-4f3a-4535-a570-475d251ef9da.aspx#BKMK_ImportMSO_AddLanguage) (although this article is written for an earlier version of Office, the concepts and procedures it provides also apply to Office 2016).
+For more information, see [To import a customization .msp file to add languages to an existing installation](http://technet.microsoft.com/library/6bd88342-4f3a-4535-a570-475d251ef9da.aspx#BKMK_ImportMSO_AddLanguage).
+(Although this article is for an earlier version of Office, the information also applies to Office 2016).

 ## Deploy language packs
 <a name="deploylangpack"> </a>